Drug Registration in the Eurasian Economic Union (EAEU)

 Aftermarket approval, it is vital to maintain the registration dossier and submit variations to the appropriate CAs.
 The registration certificate, which among other information, contains the SmPC and labeling, also has to be updated in case variations are submitted.
 Furthermore, a maximum of 210 days before the expiry of a registration certificate, a re-registration request can be submitted, after which a certificate without an expiration date can be obtained.

-Considerations When Registering A Drug In The Eurasian Economic Union (EAEU)
+Key Considerations for Drug Registration in the Eurasian Economic Union (EAEU)

 Discover the tailored solutions that Biomapas provides to accelerate your clinical trials and optimize your drug development process.